-Assets related to the University's defined benefit pension plan are segregated in a trust managed by a third-party investment manager.
-The fair value of these assets at June 30, 2014 and 2013 was \$84.0 million and \$68.2 million, respectively.
-The fund is invested through common collective trust funds in domestic and international equities and fixed income securities using the S&P 500 Index as a benchmark for domestic equities, the MSCI EAFE Index for international equities, and the Barclays Intermediate Government/Credit Bond Index for the fixed income securities.
+Assets related to the University's defined-benefit pension plan are segregated in a trust managed by a third-party investment manager.
+The fair value of these assets at June 30, 2015 and 2014 was \$94.2 million and \$84.0 million, respectively.
+The fund is invested through common collective trust funds in domestic and international equities and fixed-income securities using the S&P 500 Index as a benchmark for domestic equities, the MSCI EAFE Index for international equities, and the Barclays Intermediate Government/Credit Bond Index for the fixed-income securities.
 The specific investment objective is to meet or exceed the investment policy benchmark over the long term.
-Plan investments are determined using NAV per share as a practical expedient for estimated fair value and are classified in the fair value hierarchy as Level 2, as the University can redeem its interest without penalty, generally within 90 days of June 30.
+Plan investments are determined using NAV per share as a practical expedient for estimated fair value.
+The plan has no unfunded commitments.